Modular-Lab/Modular-API/doc/docs/setting.md

     It is possible to configure multiple env using `.env` files.

 !!! warning
-    Even if you don't want to use `.env` file you must have one (but you can leave it blank).
+    If you provide an incorect `.env` filepath it will be silently ignored !

 ??? example "Linux"
     ```